jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **Incorporation of material by reference**

-### 405 Incorporation of material by reference into regulations and compliance document
+### 405 Incorporation of material by reference into regulations, certain Orders in Council, and compliance document
-(1) The following material may be incorporated by reference into any regulations or compliance document (instruments) made or issued under this Act:
+(1) The following material may be incorporated by reference into any instrument:
   (a) standards, requirements, or recommended practices of national or international organisations:
   (b) any other written material that, in the opinion of the Minister or, as appropriate, the chief executive, is too large or is impractical to include in, or print as part of, the instrument concerned.
 (2) Material may be incorporated by reference in an instrument—